wp-plugins/google-adsense-lite/readme.txt

 = New in this release =

-Minor changes to validate the readme.txt.
+Enforcing the Google policy on the number of ads, and making the pub-id entry flexible.

 == Upgrade Notice ==

-= 1.43 =
+= 1.44 =

-Minor changes to validate the readme.txt.
+Enforcing the Google policy on the number of ads, and making the pub-id entry flexible.

 == Screenshots ==